LoyalPotato/jimbo/docs/q&a.md

 > https://stackoverflow.com/questions/43651954/what-is-a-clock-cycle-and-clock-speed

-## What's the Program Counter for?
+## (TODO: Go deeper in its workings) What's the Program Counter for?

 Register that holds the memory address of the **next** instruction to be executed.
 After handling the instruction, the PC will be moved to a specific pointer or branch to a specific pointer, which will be handled in the next cycle.